IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 1. Generate C code for sorting a list of numbers.
    ![image](https://github.com/user-attachments/assets/57ae7cf6-2d8f-4b20-8618-5c19fe2b833b)

-   - I ran this code on my local python environment and it ran without errors!
+     - I ran this code on my local C environment and it ran without errors!
 Ofcourse I had to fix the first line as `#include <stdio.h>` which was incomplete!

 2. Generate C code for swapping 2 numbers without using a temporary variable
    ![image](https://github.com/user-attachments/assets/86fe9b4b-0684-45c0-a3da-c159121384ef)

-   - I ran this code on my local python environment and it ran without errors!
+     - I ran this code on my local C environment and it ran without errors!
 Ofcourse I had to fix the first line as `#include <stdio.h>` which was incomplete!

+### Generate SQL query